 Specifically, only they would benefit more from these than any taller men/ women who are already quite strong.
 View them as short, light-weighted multi-purpose barbells, with the same knurling marks and revolving sleeves but made for shorter athletes.

-The women barbell is designed keeping the average height difference between men and women in mind.
-If you are experienced and are used to training with a 20 kg barbell then this won’t help, but for shorter people, these barbells would certainly make learning the lift easier.
+The women barbell is designed to keep the average height difference between men and women in mind.
+If you are experienced and are used to training with a 20 kg barbell, then this won’t help, but for shorter people, these barbells would certainly make learning the lift easier.